Drawl

 The most commonly-recognized Southern Drawl features the diphthongization or triphthongization of the traditional short front vowels, as in the words pat, pet, and pit, especially at the end of sentences.
 They develop a glide up from their original starting position to and, in some cases, back down to schwa.

 Southern drawl

-The Southern drawl is a common name for, broadly, the Southern accent of the United States or, narrowly, a particular feature of the accent: the articulation of the front pure vowels with lengthening and breaking (diphthongization or even triphthongization), perhaps also co-occurring with a marked change in pitch.
+The Southern drawl is a common name for, broadly, the Southern accent of the United States or, narrowly, a particular feature of the accent: the historical front pure vowels of English articulated with lengthening and breaking (diphthongization or even triphthongization), perhaps also co-occurring with a marked change in pitch.
 Across a sentence, this phenomenon results in the "prolongation of the most heavily stressed syllables, with the corresponding weakening of the less stressed ones, so that there is an illusion of slowness even though the tempo may be fast."